Myakot/tgQuizBot/README.md

 ### Miscellaneous
 - [ ] Decide where to deploy, Heroku?
 - [ ] Replace global variables in command_handlers.py with a better solution.
+- [ ] command_handlers.py is too overloaded with functions.
+Split those up into separate files.
+- [ ] Docstring everything near the very end.

 ### Questions to Address
 - When will reminders be used?